Periods in the Workplace

-Some women who experience irregular periods may get 2 bleeds per month, or nothing for a few months.
-Women may worry that their employer will think they are inconsistent when asking for time off.
+Some people with periods who experience irregular periods may get 2 bleeds per month, or nothing for a few months, which may add further worry that in that their employer will think they are inconsistent when asking for time off.

 It could highlight differences and cause embarrassment for women who, for whatever reason, do not have periods.
 Colleagues may ask questions such as, ‘why don’t you take time off for your period?’

 Since 1947, Japan’s labour standard law has allowed women menstrual leave.
 It is believed that the law originated from the thought that women needed to rest during their periods, so as not to cause a problem with their fertility.